 The drive to the state of Kansas from Omaha, Nebraska on August 28, 2016 was pretty intense.
 Almost as soon as we crossed the border into Kansas, we saw a dark wall of clouds.
 Actually, it wasn’t multiple clouds, it was more like one huge unending cloud.

-Marlaina was driving and before we made it into the great wall of cloud, she exited the highway and we filled up on gas and used the restroom, and it was a good thing that we did.
+Niner was driving and before we made it into the great wall of cloud, she exited the highway and we filled up on gas and used the restroom, and it was a good thing that we did.
 When we entered the clouded area it became dark and the outrageous thunder and lightning started.
 And then the rain, oh the rain.
 It was the most violent downpour either of us had ever seen.
-Marlaina drove slow and careful, it is what she does well.
+Niner drove slow and careful, it is what she does well.
 Visibility was very low due to the unbelievable volume of water falling from the sky.
 Becky’s wipers were on warp speed and that still did little to aid the view.
 Cars started pulling over on the side of the road to wait it out.
 DB suggested we do the same as the lighting got closer and closer to the highway.
-Marlaina refused, she just wanted to get out of there as soon and as safely as possible.
+Niner refused, she just wanted to get out of there as soon and as safely as possible.
 She kept her steady but cautious pace and suddenly, we crossed out of the dark cloud and the thunder and lightning were left behind.

 The rest of the way to Kansas we saw some drizzle, but it was nothing compared to what we had just experienced.